* The website pertains to August 2017 enrollment *

-Applicants may request in writing to the Admission Committee that college grades prior to a specified date not be factored into the calculation of an overall college GPA and therefore not be considered as part of the selection criteria provided the following criteria are met.
+Applicants may request in writing to the program director that college grades prior to a specified date not be factored into the calculation of an overall college GPA and therefore not be considered as part of the selection criteria provided the following criteria are met.

 - The applicant must make the request in writing and include the college(s) attended and dates of attendance requesting to be bankrupted.